The Baggage Handler Audiolibro Por David Rawlings arte de portada

 A hothead businessman coming to the city for a showdown meeting to save his job.

 When Gillian, David, and Michael each take the wrong suitcase from baggage claim, the airline directs them to retrieve their bags at a mysterious facility in a deserted part of the city.
-There, they meet the enigmatic Baggage Handler, who shows them there is more in their baggage than what they have packed, and carrying it with them is slowing them down in ways they can’t imagine.
+There they meet the enigmatic Baggage Handler, who shows them there's more in their baggage than they've packed, and carrying it with them slows them down in ways they can’t imagine.
 And they must deal with it before they can leave.

-In a similar vein to The Traveler’s Gift by Andy Andrews or Dinner with a Perfect Stranger by David Gregory, The Baggage Handler is a contemporary story that explores one question: What baggage are you carrying?
+In a similar vein to The Traveler’s Gift and Dinner with a Perfect Stranger, The Baggage Handler is a modern-day parable about the burdens that weigh us down—and an inspiring invitation to lighten the load.

 Praise for The Baggage Handler:

-"Throughout the day I found myself itching to get back to this story.
-You will too.
 The Baggage Handler is a tale that will resonate deeply with those who have held on too tightly, for too long, to the things hold them captive.
 That’s me.
 That’s you.
-Pick it up and prepare to have your world turned upside down, then turned right side up."
-(James L. Rubart, best-selling author of The Man He Never Was)
+Pick it up and prepare to have your world turned upside down, then turned right side up.” —James L. Rubart, bestselling author of The Man He Never Was

 When Baggage Is Too Much to Handle